Is Software Abstraction Killing Civilization?

 I don't play much modern games (the latest one being Thimbleweed Park from 2017, which I still count as "new"), but a lot of contemporary productivity apps suffer from poor performance and severe input lag.
 This is a problem and it's in part due to abstractions but, I would argue, even more so due to badly written code and picking the wrong tool for the job.
 Different programs using the same platforms and UI toolkits can vary wildly in perceived performance on the same machine.
 I agree this needs to change.

 As for multitasking, Blow's example is a game that doesn't restore to its preferred resolution after he's alt-tabbed away from it.
-I agree this is bad and that we can and should do better.
+Aside from the fact that Blow contradicts himself here (Do we "mostly not need" an OS that "removes capabilities from the CPU" or should we be able to multitask perfectly between games and other programs?), I agree this is bad and that we can and should do better.
 But is it really worse than before?

 Running full screen games in DOS was simpler and less error prone because they didn't have to care about other processes.
 If you were running Windows 3.1 and wanted to enjoy a bit of Doom you had to save your work, close all your programs, quit Windows and then start the game.
 Even on a multitasking computer like the Amiga, you most likely had to actually reboot the computer, since most games were loaded from floppy (even if you had a hard drive) and completely took over the machine to the point where they couldn't even quit gracefully back to the OS.